 Adored by the Network: While it didn't save the block, Fox Kids touted this show like crazy come time to air the dub, especially in the midst of the Pokemon craze that allowed Kids' WB! to be the dominate Saturday Morning block at the time.
 The fact the show managed to win over a large part of that crowd allowed Fox Kids to stay afloat a bit longer.

-Celebrity Voice Actor: Lara Jill Miller was better known for her role in the 1980's sitcom Gimmie A Break!.
+Celebrity Voice Actor: Lara Jill Miller was better known for her role as Samantha "Sam" Kanisky in the 1980's NBC sitcom Gimme a Break!.
 People magazine wrote an article on her when she returned to Hollywood in 1999, just as Miller was voicing Kari for Digimon.

 God Never Said That: Like most character names in the English dub, "Hikari" was shortened to "Kari."
 Unlike the others, however, no official material released in English has ever referred to her name in full as "Hikari 'Kari' Kamiya."